Skip to main content

 • Emphasis on digital infrastructure, like LMS, online content

-• AI and stakeholder panels to increase objectivity
+• AI and stakeholder panels to increase objectivity in assessments

 These changes aim to remove bias, shorten delays and improve transparency.
-Your LMS should be your hub for the important digital data required for NAAC accreditation.
-It should allow your campus institution to create the required data sets aligned to NAAC indicators in order to pass document verification and evaluation by AI.
+In response to these updates, campus institutions can be expected to embrace a more future-forward digital approach to teaching and learning.
+Your LMS can be your hub for the important digital data, and its built-in analytics tools should allow your campus institution to easily gather the required data to create the reports needed to pass document verification and evaluation by AI.

 Documentation and Evidence